5 ways to prepare for home loan rate hikes

 Paid monthly: $3,000 x 12 = $36,000 per year

 Paid fortnightly: $3,000/2 = $1,500. $1,500 x 26 = $39,000

 This strategy will effectively put you a month ahead on your home loan repayments, which will give you a bit of a buffer should rates rise.

 You can also work in your own interest rate buffer.
 Figure out your home loan repayment should variable rates rise, for example, by 2%.
-You can use the calculator below to figure out what your regular repayment would be.

 This strategy also helps you build up a buffer of extra repayments, and it also has the benefit of getting you used to making higher repayments before your lender raises rates.